Top 5 Upcoming Smartphones For 2017 That Photographers Would Love

 Smartphone photography has gone a long way since the first camera phone debuted back in 2000.
-Today, with insane imaging capabilities being equipped in everyday devices such as smartphones, the world of mobile photography has become a lot bigger.
+Today, with insane imaging capabilities being equipped to everyday devices such as smartphones, the world of mobile photography has become a lot bigger.

 This year is set to play host to a number of notable devices that would, at least according to rumors, play a significant role in pushing mobile photography forward.
 Here then, is a list of the top five smartphones for 2017 that photography aficionados should watch out for.
 Take note, however, that this list is arranged in no particular order.